EE offers Pay As You Go packs from £5 per month. You’ll also get data rollover & up to 3GB extra data with Free Boosts.

 Check EE Coverage (ee.co.uk) →

-If you’re using a compatible smartphone, you’ll also get Wi-Fi Calling and 4G Calling on EE Pay As You Go.
-WiFi Coverage Boost is also available as long as you’ve topped up by at least £5 in the past 30 days.
+If you’re using a compatible smartphone, you’ll get Wi-Fi Calling and 4G Calling on EE Pay As You Go.
+EE’s WiFi Coverage Boost is also available if you’ve topped up with at least £5 of credit in the past 30 days.

 For more information, see our EE network & coverage review.